-"There is no known single cause for autism, but it is generally accepted that it is caused by abnormalities in brain structure or function.
-Brain scans show differences in the shape and structure of the brain in children with autism versus neuro-typical children.
-Researchers are investigating a number of theories, including the link between heredity, genetics and medical problems.
-In many families, there appears to be a pattern of autism or related disabilities, further supporting a genetic basis to the disorder.
-While no one gene has been identified as causing autism, researchers are searching for irregular segments of genetic code that children with autism may have inherited.
+"There is no known single cause for autism spectrum disorder, but it is generally accepted that it is caused by abnormalities in brain structure or function.
+Brain scans show differences in the shape and structure of the brain in children with autism compared to neuro-typical children.
+Researchers do not know the exact cause of autism but are investigating a number of theories, including the links among heredity, genetics and medical problems.
+In many families, there appears to be a pattern of autism or related disabilities, further supporting the theory that the disorder has a genetic basis.
 It also appears that some children are born with a susceptibility to autism, but researchers have not yet identified a single "trigger" that causes autism to develop."

 Source: Autism Society of America website

 "Since the 1990s, several federal agencies have reviewed the scientific literature looking for links between dental amalgam and health problems.
 According to the Centers for Disease Control and Prevention (CDC), there is little scientific evidence that the health of the vast majority of people with dental amalgam is com- promised, nor that removing amalgam fillings has any beneficial effect on health."